London graduate takes to the streets with CV QR code to find job

 After months of ghosting, self-doubt inevitably creeps in.

-Nazim confessed to doubting his choice on going to university at all, but said that it made him “a confident and stronger person”.
-However, while he does not regret his decision to go to university, he stated that he often questions whether it was “worth it”.
+Nazim confessed to doubting his choice of going to university at all, but said that it made him “a confident and stronger person”.
+However, while he doesn’t regret the decision to go to university, he does often question whether it was “worth it”.

 And if his determination is anything to go by, it’s only a matter of time before someone gives him that well-deserved shot.